 - "Not So Different" Remark: Mitch seems quite jealous of NASA and all the resources it had at its disposal until Cliff points this out.Cliff: And what is NASA?

 Mitch: Oh it's money and equipment and everything else you could ever want on a silver platter.

 Cliff: No Mitch, NASA is just a bigger group of us.

 - Precision F-Strike: Delivered by the Prime Minister.PM: Bob, we have a saying in the Party: you don't fuck up...

 - Refuge in Audacity: Arguably, the aforementioned cricket match and bullshitting of NASA.

 - Schizo Tech: Despite being based on a true story, the juxtaposition of one of the most powerful telescopes in the world with rural Australian life qualifies.
 It is both Lampshaded ("What's it doing in the middle of a sheep paddock?") and Justified (Parkes' weather and radio noise, or lack thereof).

 - Separated by a Common Language: Al's lack of understanding of Australian slang is played for laughs in places.Mitch: You treat us like a pack of galahs!

 (Al looks confused)

-- Later, they realise that this is the correct answer: if the spaceship was on its way to the Moon, with only a few thousand miles to go, it would be within a few degrees of the Moon in the sky.
+- Later, they realise that this is actually a useful answer: since the spaceship is on its way to the Moon, with only a few thousand miles to go, it has to be within a few degrees of the Moon in the sky.